-- "We just keep talking until there's nothing left but the obvious truth."
-Oren Lyons, Faithkeeper of Turtle Clan, Onandaga Iroquois - "If systems are not innately restorative, then they cannot hope to effect change simply by providing an occasional restorative intervention.
+- "If systems are not innately restorative, then they cannot hope to effect change simply by providing an occasional restorative intervention.
 Restorative practices must be systemic, not situational." - Ted Wachtel - "Restorative justice is not simply a way of reforming the criminal justice system; it is a way of transforming the entire legal system, our family lives, our conduct in the workplace, our practice of politics.
-Its vision is of a holistic change in the way we do justice in the world."

-- John Braithwaite

-- "It is easier to build strong children than to repair broken men." - Frederick Douglass
+Its vision is of a holistic change in the way we do justice in the world." - John Braithwaite - "It is easier to build strong children than to repair broken men." - Frederick Douglass